 Your ad already has the user’s interest; landing pages make good on that initial interest, and convince the user to follow through.

 So why not maximize the effectiveness of your online paid advertising budget with landing pages custom fit to your offers?

 Get em’ here

-It’s time for a talk with Chris or Greg about your paid advertising campaigns, and the landing pages that could make them better.
+It’s time for a talk with us about your paid advertising campaigns, and the landing pages that could make them better.

 What’s a landing page?
 Now you know!

 - Plain Language, Please: What Are ‘Backlinks’ ?

 - Plain Language, Please: What Are ‘SEO Ranking Factors’?

 - Plain Language, Please: Here’s Why To Avoid Marketese Online

 Need a web-marketing concept or phrase explained in plain language?
 Share it with us in the comment section below – it could be featured in an upcoming Plain Language, Please post!